-Your doctor may recommend more frequent or earlier testing if you have:
+Your doctor may recommend more frequent or earlier testing if you have a:

 There are a number of drugs available, such as

-statins, to treat this condition and help lower your risk for heart disease.
-Talk to your doctor.
+statins, to treat this condition and help lower the risk for heart disease.

 To help reduce your chance of getting hyperlipidemia, take the following steps: